 European directives drive markets and securities regulation.
 In Ireland, the ISE sets listing requirements for issuers.
 The ISE is also authorised by the Central Bank of Ireland to operate its four securities markets – the Main Securities Market (MSM), the Enterprise Securities Market (ESM), the Global Exchange Market (GEM) and the Atlantic Securities Market (ASM).

 Setting requirements for:

 - admission of securities to trading on our markets

-- admission of member firms and traders, sponsors and ESM advisors
+- admission of member firms and traders, sponsors, ESM and ASM advisors

 - reporting of trading activity by member firms

 Reviewing and approving: